ton-blockchain/tonlib-java/README.md

 * native-lib.dll for Windows (You can take TonApi.java from MacOS or Ununtu autobuild)

+> Note: there are no autobuilds for the Apple M1 processor yet.

 # Build tonlib and generate TonApi.java

 If necessary, you can manually rebuild the C++ libraries and re-generate TonApi.java as described below.